Applied Science, Technology and Trades

 School of Contemporary Teaching & Learning

 André is the Associate Dean of Contemporary Teaching & Learning which has tri-campus responsibilities in Brockville, Kingston, and Cornwall.
-In his role, he provides strategic oversight to the Centre for Contemporary Teaching and Learning as well as the online programs that are offered at the college.
+In his role, he provides strategic oversight to the School of Contemporary Teaching and Learning.

 André’s educational background includes a Bachelor’s of Art (Sociology), Master of Arts (Sociology), and Master of Education (Post-Secondary Studies).
 Prior to his appointment as Associate Dean, he worked as an Instructional Designer, Faculty Member, Curriculum Developer, Manager of Hybrid/Online Course Design, and was the Lead Social Researcher for a company that focused on student engagement.
 This combined experience has given him a strong appreciation for the relationship that exists between curriculum design and meaningful learning experiences.